puyuan/puyuan.github.io/_posts/2016-01-09-how-to-properly-filter-and-categorize-logs-using-fluentd.md

 greped.foo.bar.logs { "host": "server01", "message": "login failure for user xxxx"}
 {% endhighlight %}

-When a record is dismissed by grep, say,  the 2nd entry above,  "create account for user xxx", it will be removed from the pipeline.
-It won't even be kept in foo.bar.logs event.
+Initially I thought grep would leave the 2nd messages above intact:  "create account for user xxx", in its original tag, but it was actually removed from the pipeline. i.e. it won't even be kept in foo.bar event.
 Grep keeps the records you are interested, while removing all other records from the pipeline.

 Below we will talk about how to keep those dismissed entries as well using the rewrite tag filter plugin.